 This project is improving the health of Amazigh women and their unique ecosystem : the argan forest.
 It is using a One Health approach linking up the health of people, the health of animals and the health of the environment.
 Amazigh women are the traditional custodians of the endemic argan forest which represents the last shield against desertification.
 Your support will reduce families'health risks from their domestic animals and their environment and help protect this unique biodiversity.

 Many Amazigh women living in the Argan Biosphere Reserve in south-west Morocco have a livelihood based on the traditional use of the endemic argan tree and its precious oil.
-They also manage a growing number of domestic animals, including local goats which are live in symbiosis with the argan tree.
-Their families are increasingly exposed to One Health challenges including diseases transmitted by animals (zoonosis) and water-borne diseases.
+They manage a growing number of domestic animals which health status is not monitored.
+Their families are increasingly exposed to One Health challenges including diseases transmitted by animals (such as rabies), scorpion stings, non-communicable diseases (diabetes etc) and water-borne diseases.

-The health of Amazigh women and of their animals will be improved while conserving the argan forest.
-This pilot phase will be replicated to other women's associations in the argan Biosphere and will help maintain the role of Amazigh women as custodians of this unique bio-cultural heritage.
-This will ensure the conservation of this unique ecosystem.
+The health of Amazigh women and of their animals will be improved while conserving the argan forest, thus increasing the resilience of local communities towards climate change.
+This pilot phase will be replicated to other women's associations in the Argan Biosphere Reserve.
+The pivotal role of Amazigh women as custodians of this unique biodiversity will be promoted, thus ensuring the conservation of this unique bio-cultural heritage.